dprint/dprint/website/pricing.md

 # Pricing

-Dprint's CLI will always be **free** for formatting non-commercial open source projects.
+Dprint's CLI will always be **free** for formatting open source projects whose primary maintainer is not a for-profit company.

-If you are using dprint's CLI on a commercial project AND you or your company is the primary maintainer, then you must purchase a license.
+If you are using dprint's CLI on a project whose primary maintainer is a for-profit company or individual, then you must purchase a license.

 * *Open source* - Free if the primary maintainer of the code being formatted is not a for profit company.
 * *Non-profit* - Free.
 * *Student* - Free.
-* *Commercial* - Commercial license required if formatting a commercial project AND you or your company is the primary maintainer.
+* *Commercial* - Commercial license required by the primary maintainer if the primary maintainer

 ## Questions and Answers